-The common seal of the Council will be affixed to a document only on the authority of:-
+The common seal of the Council shall be affixed to a document only on the authority of:-

-- a) A resolution of the Council. - b) A resolution of the Cabinet, a Committee or Sub-Committee which the Council has empowered to authorise the use of the seal. - c) A decision by the Council, or by a Committee, Sub-Committee or officer exercising functions delegated by this constitution, to do anything where a document under the common seal is necessary or desirable as part of the action.
+- a) a resolution of the Council - b) a resolution of the Cabinet, a Committee or Sub-Committee which the Council has empowered to authorise the use of the seal - c) a decision by the Council, or by a Committee, Sub-Committee or officer exercising functions delegated by this constitution, to do anything where a document under the common seal is necessary or desirable as part of the action.

-The affixing of the common seal will be attested by the Head of Paid Service, Chief Finance Officer, Monitoring Officer, or such deputy chief officers duly nominated by them.
+The affixing of the common seal shall be attested by the Head of Paid Service, Chief Finance Officer, Monitoring Officer, or such deputy chief officers duly nominated by them.